BlueBrain/NeuroM/doc/source/developer.rst

 This runs ``pep8``, ``pylint`` and the unit tests in sequence.

+This method takes care of
+installing all extra dependencies needed for running the tests, diagnosing the results, performing linting on the source code.
+These dependencies are installed into a ``virtuanelv`` named ``neurom_test_venv``:

 The ``Makefile`` also has targets for running only pylint and pep8 individually:

 .. code-block:: bash